Specific Health Concern >> Allergies

 A specific allergy is not usually passed down through families (inherited).
 However, if both your parents have allergies, you are likely to have allergies.
 The chance is greater if your mother has allergies.
 This is most likely due to mimicking the behavior of the parent that leads to similar immune responses.

-Allergies may make certain medical conditions such as sinus problems, eczema, and asthma worse.
+Allergies may make certain medical conditions such as sinus problems, eczema, and asthma that much worse.

 Severe allergic reactions (anaphylaxis) need to be treated with a medicine called epinephrine, which can be life saving when given right away.
 If you use epinephrine, call 911 and go straight to the hospital.
 The best way to reduce symptoms is to avoid what causes your allergies.
 This is especially important for food and drug allergies.
 There are several types of medications to prevent and treat allergies.
 Which medicine your doctor recommends depends on the type and severity of your symptoms, your age, and overall health.
 Illnesses that are caused by allergies (such as asthma, hay fever, and eczema) may need other treatments.